 - Select OAuth 2.0 from the Authentication type drop down

-- Keep Generic Oauth 2 as the Identity Provider
+- Select Azure Active Directory as the Identity Provider

 - Specify your Client id and Client secret from your AAD app (see Configure AAD and K2 Services for Inbound OAuth for information on getting these values).